 Make sure you understand your infrastructure’s typical internet traffic pattern.
 This will help you identify unusual traffic when it occurs.
 Also, make sure to have a DDoS response ready and waiting.
 By having a plan in place, you’ll be ready to respond to attacks.

-Keep your systems updated, this helps mitigate DoS and DDoS attacks.l Also never put all of your data centers on a single network or in a single location.
-Also, look for any possible bottlenecks in your network.
+Keep your systems updated, this helps mitigate DoS and DDoS attacks.
+Also never put all of your data centers on a single network or in a single location and look for any possible bottlenecks in your network.
 Make sure to have plenty of bandwidth to prevent any traffic jams.

 Move your infrastructure to the cloud.
 While this won’t completely prevent attacks, cloud providers will have more resources and bandwidth, allowing them to mitigate these types of attacks.